Soundville Studios, Lucerne, Switzerland. The passionate studio owner and

 JMF Audio has continued

-and deliver the best.
-Other jewels of sound complemented the offering for
+to cooperate with the leaders.
+Other jewels for the music complemented the offering for

-the professionals and the audiophiles who put music first.
+the professionals and the audio enthusiasts who put music first.

 Some recent references